bitcoin-crazy/another-plasma6-coin/README.md

 There are some options in `Configuration` window.

 * The `Font Size for Price` will determine the size of the price.
-The name of the coin will be shown above the price and size of this will be 70% of the price size.
+The name of the coin will be shown above the price and its size will be 70% of the price size.
 * `Bold` is for price and coin name.
-* `From Crypto` will select the cryptocurrency and `To Crypto/Currency` will select the pair to be utilized.
+* `From Crypto` will select the cryptocurrency, and `To Crypto/Currency` will select the pair to be used.
 * `Show Coin Name` and `Show Pair`: only one of these can be selected, but both can be unselected.
 * `Decimal Places` is for fractional numbers.
+* `Price Multiplier` allows the user to add an integer or a fractional number to multiply the current price.
+Up to 4 decimal places can be used.
+An asterisk will be placed near of the coin/pair name to symbolize the use of this feature.
+E.g. BTC/USDT* See more details below in the section _When to use Price Multiplier?_
+* `Thousands Separator` add commas to separate the thousands in the price.
+* `Swap commas-dots` swaps commas for dots and vice-versa to match usage in each country.
+E.g., from 1,000.23 to 1.000,23
 * `Text Color` allows the user to choose a color for the price.
-If empty, the default theme color will be shown.
+If empty, the default theme color will be used.
 It is possible to use a color name (like `yellow`, `yellowgreen`) or a hex color code (like `#00ff00` or `#00FF00`).
 The character "`#`" is mandatory for hex colors.
 There is a color name table available [here](https://doc.qt.io/qt-6/qml-color.html#svg-color-reference).
 To choose a hex color, use the KColorChooser program, available on KDE Plasma 6.
 * `Time Refresh` sets the time in minutes to auto-refresh the price.
 This is a value between 1 and 60.
 * `Blink Refresh` defines if the price will blink when refreshing (automatically or via click).

+## When to use Price Multiplier?

+The Price Multiplier is a feature that allows you to multiply the current price by an integer or fractional number.
+You can use up to four decimal places, such as 1.3125.
+An asterisk will appear next to the coin/pair name to indicate that this feature is in use.
+For example: BTC/USDT*.

+This feature is useful in two scenarios:

+* Suppose you live in _Narnia_, where the official currency is _NAR_.
+If _1 USDT = 2.33 NAR_, you can select BTC/USDT and apply a multiplier of 2.33 to display the price in _NAR_.

+* Suppose you own 1.234 BTC.
+You can use 1.234 as the multiplier to see the total value in USD or another currency.

 ## Hacking the source code